csfeeser/Python/challenges/LISTS AND DICTIONARIES- slicing_challenge.md

     nightmare= [{"slappy": "a", "text": "b", "kumquat": "goggles", "user":{"awesome": "c", "name": {"first": "eyes", "last": "toes"}},"banana": 15, "d": "nothing"}]

-1. For your morning challenge, attempt the following:
+1. For this challenge, attempt the following:

     - From the *challenge* list, pull the strings *eyes, goggles,* and *nothing* and create a print function that returns this output:
         ```